How to Prevent and Remove Scratches from Glasses Lenses?

 2. Maintain a proper cleaning routine for your glasses

-To keep your glasses clean, it’s important to wipe them with a microfiber cloth regularly.
-This helps prevent dirt or debris from accumulating on the lenses, leading to smudges and scratches.
-It’s important to use optician-approved cleaning products, starting with a microfiber cloth to ensure proper cleaning.
+To keep your glasses squeaky clean, it’s important to wipe them regularly with a microfibre cloth.
+This helps prevent dirt or debris from accumulating on the lenses, keeping smudges and scratches at bay.

 3. Use a hard case for storage